 Draw on with these great drawing tablets

-If you want to explore your artistic talent but aren't sure if you want a tablet just for art, we recommend picking one of the best Android tablets, which usually have beautiful displays, accurate styluses and the processing power to easily handle high-end graphic design apps—but are also designed for casual use.
-We're impressed by the specs of the Samsung Galaxy Tab S7 lineup in general, but recommended the Galaxy Tab S7 Plus for the simple reason that the upgrade gives you an extra 1.4 inches of screen space for your sketches.
+If you want to explore your artistic talent but aren't sure if you want a tablet just for art, we recommend picking one of the best Android tablets, which usually have beautiful displays, accurate styluses, and the processing power to handle high-end graphic design apps easily—but are also designed for casual use.
+Our Samsung Galaxy Tab S8 Ultra review shows the power and versatility of this beastly tablet.
+Though we recommend the Galaxy Tab S8 Plus for most people, serious artists will benefit from the Tab S8 Ultra for the simple reason that the upgrade gives you an extra 2.2 inches of screen space for your sketches.